Q1. Why have you chosen this course date?

 Q1.
 What is the format of the 1-2-1 session?

-The 1-2-1 coaching lasts 90 minutes and takes place virtually using either Facetime or Skype depending on your preference.
-The interview will be held with Natalia Spierings.
+The 1-2-1 coaching lasts 90 minutes and takes place virtually using either Facetime for Dr McSweeney or Skype for Dr Farrugia.
+The interview prep session will be held with Dr Michael Farrugia for general interview prep or Dr Sheila McSweeney for abstract only prep.

 We need details of your mobile number and email at time of booking and will be in touch to send you information about your session.
 You will need to have the ability to access emails during the session so that we can send you a practice abstract(s) and practice clinical scenario(s).